Recreational Therapy and Rehabilitation

 You'll take part in a curriculum that will prepare you to work as a nationally certified therapeutic recreation specialist immediately after graduation.
 Students end their academic careers by taking part in two fifteen-week internships, one clinical and one non-clinical.
 The first internship is located at a clinical site of the student's choice in behavioral health, physical medicine, and rehabilitation, or long-term care.
 The second non-clinical internship will take place in settings such as a pediatric medical camp, adapted recreation program, or with clients that have intellectual disabilities in a community inclusion program.

-Careers in Recreational Therapy
+Careers in Recreational Therapy and Rehabilitation

 Our graduates from this program must take and pass the national NCTRC exam to practice as Certified Therapeutic Recreation Specialist (CTRS) professionals in the field.
 Recreational therapists work with children and adults who have disabilities or chronic illnesses in a variety of settings.